 - How much competition is within a niche?

 Firstly a niche is a specific segment of a topic, for example, we might want to sell a shirt that targets people who like fishing.
 Our topic would be “fishing”, but our niche could be something along the lines of “Alabama fly fishing contest 2017”.

 The reason you want to niche down when creating shirts is to reduce the competition, which in turn makes it more likely that your shirt will be seen and bought.

 Now that you have merchinformer you will be wanting to use the product search tool by typing in niche phrases like “fly fishing t-shirts” to find a niche with low competition (anywhere between 10 – 20 similar shirts) and a BSR between 100k – 300k.
-BSR stands for best sellers rank and is amazon’s way of ranking an item by its volume of sales.
-Whilst you are there click the small button on the right side of the page in the shape of a tick to make sure the term is not trademarked.
+BSR stands for best sellers rank and is Amazon’s way of ranking an item by its volume of sales.
+While you are there click the small button on the right side of the page in the shape of a tick to make sure the term is not trademarked.

-That is how you find a shirt that will sell, repeat the same process with another 9 niches and you are ready to either make the designs yourself or send them off to a designer.
+That is how you find a shirt that will sell, repeat the same process with another nine niches and you are ready to either make the designs yourself or send them off to a designer.

 - Listing / Keywords